-After creating an environment, you add it to an application.
+After creating an environment, you need to add it to an application.
 You can use the same environment for multiple applications.

-For details on creating environments, see Create environments.
+For details on how to create environments, see Create environments.

 Note: When you add a pipeline to an application, the environments in the pipeline are automatically added to the application.
 Environments that are part of a pipeline are grouped together in a section labeled with the pipeline name.

 In Deployment Automation, navigate to Management > Applications > [select application] > Environments.

 Click Add Environment.

 Enter the environment information: